Morgan Stanley Warns “Risks of a US Market Bubble Are Growing”

 “Excess liquidity”

 The Morgan Stanley executive estimates that the Federal Reserve does not intend to change interest rates until June next year.
-“Almost immediately investors noticed” that central bank stance, resulting in new price rises of the shares, he noted.
+“Almost immediately investors noticed” that central bank stance, resulting in further increases in prices of the shares, he noted.

 Since the beginning of the COVID-19 pandemic, the US stock market has been registering a series of all-time highs.
 “Stocks continue to be fueled by excess liquidity and moderate rhetoric from the Federal Reserve“Regarding interest rates.
 This dynamic” rewards loyalty for passive investment in the S&P 500 index “and its highly valued main components, which” depend on a low interest rate regime“explained Lisa Shalett.